MicrosoftDocs/power-pages-docs/power-pages-docs/configure/progressive-web-apps.md

 You can enable your site as a progressive web app (PWA), with native app–like look and feel, by using the [Set up workspace](setup-workspace.md) in the Power Pages design studio.

-We are leveraging progressive web app technology to convert a site to a multi-platform supported app which works all platforms (Android/iOS/Windows/Chrome) as well as all form factors (mobile/desktop/tablet).
+We're applying progressive web app technology to convert a site to a multi-platform supported app, which works on all platforms (Android/iOS/Windows/Chrome) and all form factors (mobile/desktop/tablet).
 It will even work on specialized platforms like chrome books.

 PWAs are built for cross-platform interoperability through browser support that provides users a native app–like experience.
 PWAs bring a seamless experience for users across different web browsers.
 These apps can be installed from the browser or through app stores.
 This capability enables external and internal customers to use a portal as an app.
 They can also pin the app directly to the home screen on their mobile device.